NeoStoffyn/My-Csharp-projects/README.md

 # My-Csharp-projects by Neo

-Here are little scripts thad I maked
+Here are little scripts thad I maked.

-And there are other script comming there are not extraordinary i am just learnig c# ;)
+There are other script comming soon.

+They are not extraordinary i am just learnig c#